-Andrew T. McClain is an associate with Foley & Lardner LLP, where he is a member of the firm’s Bankruptcy & Business Reorganizations Practice.
+Andrew T. McClain is a senior counsel with Foley & Lardner LLP, where he is a member of the firm’s Bankruptcy & Business Reorganizations Practice.
 He concentrates his practice on creditors’ rights, out-of-court workouts and restructuring and commercial litigation.

 Andrew has represented secured lenders, special servicers, government-sponsored enterprises, equipment suppliers and a court-appointed receiver for the Securities and Exchange Commission.
 His experience includes all facets of creditors’ rights, including judicial and non-judicial commercial foreclosures, receiverships and Article 9 sales.
 Andrew regularly counsels clients on insolvency and collections issues, commercial lending, distressed real estate and special servicing.